arlobelshee/arlobelshee.github.io/content/lucky.md

 ## Discussion of alternatives
 Includes link to a thing about choosing between alternatives.

-Pages describing cchoosing between alternatives are really the page about a capability (or set) and the various ways to get it.
+Pages describing choosing between alternatives are really the page about a capability (or set) and the various ways to get it.
 They need a template too.